sharmasid100/sharmasid100/README.md

-## Hi there 👋
+About Me

-- 🔭 I’m currently working on developing my AI skills
+I am currently focused on developing my skills in Artificial Intelligence.

-- 🌱 I’m currently learning Neural Netwroks
+Actively learning and exploring concepts in Neural Networks and Deep Learning.

-- 💬 Ask me anything about me
+Open to discussions related to AI, technology, and career opportunities.

-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/s-sidharth-sharma-995504258/)
+You can reach me via LinkedIn.(https://www.linkedin.com/in/s-sidharth-sharma-995504258/)